Executive Director - Euthanasia Prevention Coalition

 It doesn't matter that the euthanasia rate continues to climb, where last year there was 3136 reported euthanasia deaths (19% increase) with another 20% likely being unreported.
 It doesn't matter that the euthanasia deaths do not include the number of deaths without explicit request or consent, approximately 550 per year or the number of euthanasia deaths of newborns with disabilities is not included in the official numbers.
 It doesn't matter that euthanasia is being done to people with chronic depression or mental pain and even a reported case of euthanasia for macular degeneration.
 Link to a recent article on this issue.

 The message is simple, don't worry, be happy, go ahead and legalize euthanasia in your country.

 Two recent one-sided false studies by pro-euthanasia researchers have stated that there is no fear of a slippery slope.
 Too bad these studies were stacked with pro-euthanasia researchers who didn't bother seeking a balanced approach.
 The first one was released by the Royal Society of Canada and the second by Dying in Dignity in the UK under the leadership of Lord Falconer.

-Even the Royal Dutch Medical Association (KNMG) which supports euthanasia is not comfortable with the mobile death teams. the Courier Mail (Australia) reported that:
+Even the Royal Dutch Medical Association (KNMG) which supports euthanasia is not comfortable with the mobile death teams.
+The Courier Mail (Australia) reported: